Unity-Technologies/DOTSSample/README.md

 * You can now enter play mode and should be able to play the game.

 * Opening
-  the window "Multiplayer > PlayMode Tools" give you options for what happens when you enter play mode.
+  the window "Multiplayer > PlayMode Tools" gives you options for what happens when you enter play mode.
 By default it will say "Client and Server" which means that play mode will host two worlds, a client and a server.
   We will get back to more of these options, but for now you can try requesting a few "thin clients".
 If you put a (not too big!) number in the "Num Thin Clients" field before entering play mode, you should get a bunch of 'dumb bots' clients that simply run around in circles and shoot.

 * ***Known issue***: The option "Num Clients" is not working properly at this time.

-## Making stand alone builds
+## Making standalone builds

 * ***Note*** There is some automation to help doing these steps on a daily basis (check out A2 > Windows > Launch Window) but it is useful to know what